dimasasharw/react-sidebar-dashboard/README.md

 # React Sidebar Dashboard Documentation

-This documentation provides information on setting up and running the React TMDB project.
+This documentation provides information on setting up and running the React Sidebar Dashboard project.

 ## Getting Started